Commonly Asked Questions

 We work with you to minimize or eliminate any trouble areas that you may have.

-Fence Guardian replaces the electronics, including supplying a higher voltage and higher joule rating fence energizer, a state-of-the-art voltage sensor and monitoring device (the Fence Hawk), and state-of-the-art central station reporting equipment.
+Fence Guardian installs the electronics, including supplying a higher voltage and higher joule rating fence energizer, a state-of-the-art voltage sensor and monitoring device (the Fence Hawk), and state-of-the-art central station reporting equipment.
 We use your existing phone lines, with cellular backup available if desired.

 At the end of the initial contract period, your maintenance and monitoring fee will drop to $100 per month.